abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 ![](image-upload-ui.png)

 Let's start designing this page.
-Open the `Index.cshtml` file (*/Pages/Index.cshtml*) under the `*.Web` project and update it the file content with the following:
+Open the `Index.cshtml` file (*/Pages/Index.cshtml*) under the `*.Web` project and replace it with the following content:

 ```html
 @page